Quramy/ts-graphql-plugin/README.md

 ```

 It's useful to write multiple kinds template strings(e.g. one is Angular Component template, another is Apollo GraphQL query).

+## Available editors
+I've checked the operation with the following editors:

+- Visual Studio Code
+- Vim (with tsuquyomi)

+And the following editor have TypeScript plugin with LanguageService so they're compatible with this plugin:

+- Emacs
+- Sublime text
+- Eclipse

+## How it works
+This plugin relies on [graphql-language-service](https://github.com/graphql/graphql-language-service) and adapts it for [TypeScript Language Service](https://github.com/Microsoft/TypeScript/wiki/Architectural-Overview#layer-overview).

 ## License
 This software is released under the MIT License, see LICENSE.txt.